 ENGRAVINGS OF THE GRAND AND PETIT SABLON SQUARES BY ROMEYN DE HOOGHE

-The two engravings depict the triumphal entry of Emperor Leopold I into Brussels in 1686 after the capture of Buda, which was occupied by the Ottomans for a century.
-The celebrations spread throughout Europe.
+The two engravings depict Emperor Leopold I’s triumphal entry into Brussels in 1686 after the capture of Buda, which was occupied by the Ottomans for a century.
+Celebrations were held throughout Europe.

-One view shows the square of ‘Petit Sablon’, before the rue de la Régence was created, and the other the Place du Grand Sablon.
-The palaces of prominent families of the time, such as the de la Tour et Tassis families, can be seen.
+One view shows the “Petit Sablon” before the Rue de la Régence was created, the other the Place du Grand Sablon.
+We see the palaces of prominent families of the time, such as the de la Tour and Tassis families.

-The text below the engravings mentions the Governor-General of the time (1685 – 1692), the Marquess of Castañaga.
+The text below the engravings mentions the Governor-General of the time (1685 – 1692), the Marquis de Castañaga.

 Statue of Charles II, sovereign of the Netherlands, no longer extant